mjordan/islandora_bagger/README.md

 ## Using Context

-This module comes with two Context reactions that provide control over the Islandora Bagger configuration.
+This module comes with two Context Reactions that provide control over the Islandora Bagger configuration.

 ### Using Context to define which configuration file to use